-From the time she was a child at St. Bernard's School in Oakland, and later at Notre Dame High School in San Jose, Geraldine Harris always liked the Sisters.
+From the time she was a child at St. Bernard's School in Oakland, Ca., and later at Notre Dame High School in San Jose, Ca., Geraldine Harris always liked the Sisters.
 At that time, she remembers, "I wasn't the type that the Sisters would have encouraged to enter the community.
 I was always talking and not exactly a good student."
-Just the same, right before graduation, Sr. Mary Henrietta, the superior of the convent, asked her if she had ever considered being a Sister.
+Just the same, right before graduation, Sister Mary Henrietta, the superior of the convent, asked her if she had ever considered being a Sister.
 "Oh, no," she responded, having read a lot about women reporters, "I'm going to be a newspaper reporter."
-By the end of the summer she had reconsidered but, wisely, it was suggested that she wait a while.
-She started college at San Jose State and a year and a half later entered the postulate at Saratoga.
+By the end of the summer she had reconsidered and wanted to become a Sister but, wisely, decided that she would wait a while.
+She started college at San Jose State University, and a year and a half later entered the postulate in Saratoga, Calif.

-After celebrating 60 years in religious life, Sr. Geraldine says, "I have always appreciated the wonderful Sisters that I've gotten to know.
+Reflecting on her 70 years in religious life, Sister Geraldine says, "I have always appreciated the wonderful Sisters that I've gotten to know.
 We have been through all the good and hard times together.
 I am very grateful."